reahl/reahl/reahl-doc/doc/whatchanged.rst

 Optimistic concurrency
 ----------------------

-This release also guards against the scenario where more than one user modifies the same data at the same time.
+This release adds functionality that guards against one user overwriting changes made concurrently to the same data by another user.

 Consider, for example, the following sequence of events:
  - user A opens page X